-Poker Odds Explained: Using Pot Odds for Better Decisions
+Poker Odds Explained: Calculating Pot Odds for Better Decisions

 Pot odds are a simple but powerful tool for making better calls in poker.
 This guide explains how to calculate pot odds, compare them with your hand’s winning chances (equity), and confidently decide when a call is worth it.